 Dual connection

 A dual connection applies when the roaster is equipped with a dual probe.
-A dual probe is a probe with two sensors inside the hull and two pairs of wires that allows a simultaneous connection to Cropster and the roaster's readout.
+A dual probe is a probe with two sensors inside the hull and two pairs of wires that allow a simultaneous connection to Cropster and the roaster's readout.

 VINT Hub + TMP1200 installation